← Blog

 • Pipeline parallelism — Staggering computation across layers

-The all-reduce bandwidth of 300 GB/s per chip means gradient synchronization happens fast enough that scaling efficiency stays above 90% even with thousands of chips.
+The all-reduce bandwidth of 300 GB/s per chip means gradient synchronization stays efficient even with thousands of chips.

 Key Optimizations for TPU Training

-On TPU, batch size should be a multiple of 8 (for TPU v2/v3) or 4 (for TPU v4) times the number of TPU cores.
-This ensures even distribution across the MXUs.
+On TPU, batch size should be a multiple of 8 (TPU v2/v3) or 4 (TPU v4) times the number of TPU cores:

 Optimal Batch Size = k × num_cores × MXU_width